jurassix/web-embed-lab/docs/CAPTURE_LOCALLY.md

 # Capture locally

 This document describes how to capture web sessions using a local browser.
-This is useful mostly when you're working on the Web Embed Lab code.
-Most of the time you'll use `auto-formulate` as described in [experiment development](EXPERIMENT_DEVELOPMENT.md).
+This is useful mostly when you're working on the Web Embed Lab code itself instead of using it to make and run experiments.

+Most of the time you'll use `auto-formulate` as described in [experiment development](EXPERIMENT_DEVELOPMENT.md) so head over to that document unless you're working on the Web Embed Lab code.

 To capture locally, the WEL provides a WebExtension that you'll run in your web browser and an HTTP proxy that your browser's network traffic will flow through.
 These two tools work together to gather information about a target web site's resources and network patterns during a browser session.